The Bakersfield Californian: History

 The Bakersfield Californian Building is listed on the National Register of Historic Places.

 On Aug.
 18, 1866, the first edition of The Weekly Courier was published in Havilah, California.
 George A. Tiffany was the printer and business manager.
 C.W.
 Bush was the editor.
 The Sacramento Bee described the Democratic newspaper as a "thoroughly fogy, fossil, and pre-rebelite."
 At the time Havilah was a small mining town and recently made the county seat.
 The Courier was Kern County's first newspaper.
 A year later A.D.
 Jones succeeded Bush as editor, and at some point the paper's name was changed to the Havilah Courier.

 In 1869, Jones moved the paper southward to Bakersfield as mining dried up and agriculture boomed.
 It was then renamed to the Kern County Courier, also known as the Bakersfield Courier.
-After recovering from a sever illness that overtook the town, Jones left the Courier to operate the San Juan Echo.
+After recovering from a severe illness that overtook the town, Jones left the Courier to operate the San Juan Echo.

 In 1876, the Kern County Courier merged with the Southern Californian to form the Courier California.
 Julius Chester was the editor and proprietor.
 In 1879, via a court order, the sheriff transferred ownership to A.C.
 Maude, who renamed it to the Kern County Californian.
 Maude was raised in England and fought in the Union army during the American Civil War.
 He participated in Sherman's March to the Sea.
 Its name was changed to The Daily Californian in 1891 after it expanded from weekly to daily publication.

 In 1893, George F. Weeks succeeded John Isaacs as the paper's manager.
 In 1897, Alfred Harrell, the Kern County superintendent of schools, purchased the newspaper from Weeks.
 Harrell gave The Bakersfield Californian its present name in 1907.
 In 1926, he moved the newspaper to 1707 Eye Street in downtown Bakersfield.